wamta26/WAMTA26.github.io/registration.md

 ##### REGISTRATION

-Please register for the workshop at <a href="https://www.eventbrite.com/e/workshop-on-asynchronous-many-task-systems-and-applications-2023-registration-413011627897">Eventbrite</a>.
-For all questions and concerns about the registration contact <a href="mailto:kjones@cct.lsu.edu">Karen Jones</a>.
-For all other questions or concerns contact <a href="mailto:jennifer@cct.lsu.edu">Jennifer Claudet</a> or <a href="mailto:kjones@cct.lsu.edu">Karen Jones</a>.
+Please register for the workshop at <a href="https://utconferences.eventsair.com/wamta-2024/wamta2024-register">here</a>.
+For all questions and concerns about the registration contact <a href="mailto:schuchart@icl.utk.edu">Joseph Schuchart</a>.

 ##### VISA INFO:

-If you are an international traveler and needs a visa to enter the U.S., please contact <a href="mailto:kjones@cct.lsu.edu">Karen Jones</a>.
+If you are an international traveler and needs a visa to enter the U.S., please contact <a href="mailto:schuchart@icl.utk.edu">Joseph Schuchart</a>.

 </div>